StefanoFibbi/first-demoProj/README.md

   + **ReactivePatientConsumerServiceUTests**: contains some unit tests written using both `Assertions` (from assertj) and `StepVerifier` (from project reactor)

 # Project setup
 1. Run `docker-compose up` in the root folder of the `patient-registry` application.
-It should run a MongoDB docker image.
+It runs a MongoDB docker image.
 2. Run the `patient-registry` application.
 After the application startup, the MongoDB should contains some test data.
 3. Run the `consumer-app`:
     + Set `classic` as active profile to run the application using the classic **Spring MVC** stack